EchoMAV/docs/docs/build_ardupilot.md

 ```

 ### Checkout a release or tag
 You can identify a version you wish to build by looking at the ArduPilot tags [https://github.com/ArduPilot/ardupilot/tags](https://github.com/ArduPilot/ardupilot/tags).
-In the example below, we will demonstrate checking out release ArduCopter-stable
+In the example below, we will demonstrate checking out release Copter-4.3.7

 ```
-git checkout tags/ArduCopter-stable
+git checkout tags/Copter-4.3.7
 git submodule update --init --recursive
 ```
-!!!
-WARNING

-    We have observed a failure to identify I2C compasses on ArduPilot 4.3 releases.
-If your design relies on the RM3100 compass onboard the EchoPilot AI, we recommend avoiding version 4.3.x.
-This problem appears to have been fixed in 4.4+ releases.
-We recommend using version 4.2.4 or earlier, or 4.4+.

 ### Do a test build
 Before we build firmware for the EchoPilot AI board, it is wise to first build a native target to verify that your toolchain and environment is setup and working.
 Build the sitl (software in the loop simulator) target first: